henryhoenig/race_louisville_traffic_stops/README.md

 ## Considering an officer's race in outcomes

-* Blacks were searched the highest percentage of the time by white, Black and Asian officers.
+* While, Black and Asian officers were more likely to search a Black motorist than one of another race.
 &nbsp;
 &nbsp;
-* Latino officers searched whites the most often, followed by Latinos.
+* Latino officers searched white motorists the most often, followed by Latinos.

 &nbsp;